-Wade Schuman: diatonic harmonica, guitar, banjitar, lead vocals
+Wade Schumann: diatonic harmonica, guitar, banjitar, lead vocals

 Hazmat Modine is a band in perpetual motion.To them, timelessness, innovation and inclusiveness trump the trendy and the ephemeral.
 The very definition of honest-to-goodness American roots music – but also considerably more global and exotic – Hazmat Modine is visually and aurally captivating, continually exploratory, and thoroughly engaging.